psu13/mutable-hakyll/draft/quantum.md

 ### Operators and Observables

-The _observables_ of a quantum system are, I guess, what we can observe about them.
-Again, in classical physics we did not think about observables too much.
+In classical mechanics we did not think about observables too much.
 They were just simple numbers or list of numbers that in principe you can just read off of the mathematical model that you are working with.

 But, in quantum mechanics, observables, like the states before them, become a more abstract thing, and that thing is what we call a _self-adjoint linear operator_ on the Hilbert